Raarup Adventures

 With so much to do in Harlem, our first recommendation has to be to visit MoonLab 42, a cute boutique owned by our local friends (who gave us most of the recommendations on this list!).
 Check it out for accessories, clothing, and home decor.
 Other must do's when spending the day in Harlem include :

-• Jazz Music - with many people visiting Harlem just for the Jazz scene, we highly recommend fitting this into your schedule if you're able to (try Minton's Playhouse, Shrine World Music Venue or The Red Rooster!)
+• Jazz Music - with many people visiting Harlem just for the Jazz scene, we highly recommend fitting this into your schedule if you're able to - try Minton's Playhouse, Shrine World Music Venue or The Red Rooster!

-• Gospel Tour - with certain etiquette and dress codes to follow, we recommend this experience via a tour which can be done on Sundays or Wednesday mornings (check out this Sunday morning tour or this Wednesday morning tour)
+• Gospel Tour - with certain etiquette and dress codes to follow, we recommend this experience via a tour which can be done on Sundays or Wednesday mornings (check out this Sunday morning tour or Wednesday morning tour)

 • Apollo Theater - now a "not-for-profit" community outreach center, this iconic theater opened its doors in 1914 and were where many jazz, R&B, gospel and blues artists like Sammy Davis Jr., Gladys Night, Billie Holiday and Ella Fitzgerald started their careers